 Glossy leather is the most foolproof choice.
 It’s as elegant as it gets, and can be worn anywhere that requires a suit and proper comportment.
 Take the shine out of the leather and you have a less formal, but still dressy, shoe.
 Suede brings the formality down yet another notch, but still looks smart.

 After that, the leathers get exotic and experimental.
 The sky is more or less the limit, but please don’t slaughter anything endangered in the name of fancy footwear.
 Unusual skins run the gamut from alligator to ostrich, with all manner of reptiles, mammals and birds in between.

 How To Spot Quality

 Listen up gents, because this is important.
 Your shoe collection should be about quality over quantity, unless you’ve just robbed a bank and are looking to blow all the cash before you’re caught.
-You’re far better off choosing a more expensive shoe that’s built to last than 10 shoes you fished out of the bottom of a bargain bin.
+Cheap dress shoes are fine for short term wears but you’re far better off choosing a more expensive shoe that’s built to last than 10 shoes you fished out of the bottom of a bargain bin.

 So how do you know what’s quality?
 It’s all in the construction.
 Look for:

 - Leather.
 Real leather is a must.
 It breathes better, evolves to accommodate the shape of your foot, and can be refurbished a number of times.

 - Well-made soles.
 The soles should also be leather, and should be stitched – rather than glued – to the bottom of the shoes.

 - The lining.
 The lining of your shoes should be made of high-quality calfskin or natural leather, not synthetic materials.
 Wait, your shoes don’t even have a lining?
 Fill them with dirt and pop a bulb in them.
 They’re useless as dress shoes, but they’ll make great planter boxes.

 - The stitching.
 It should be neat and barely noticeable.
 Anything else is not up to your exacting standards and unworthy of your good taste in suits.